BrightBoost/10dayJuneJuly/day6/explanation/src/exercise-exceptions-and-io.md

 - read the content of this file and write it to another file

 ## Challenges
-- You will have to google this: can you revert the content of the file with the lyrics while writing it to another file
+- You will have to google this: can you reverse the content of the file with the lyrics while writing it to another file
 - Implement file reading and writing in your dealership app as an alternative to the static list